 Wrocław is the capital of Silesia, in the early modern period one of the wealthiest regions of Central Europe.
-Prosperity has returned to Wrocław (it has the fastest growing economy of any Polish city), but otherwise contrasts outweigh similarities with Kraków.
-The mediaeval origins of Silesia were Polish, but under Bohemian, Austrian and Prussian rule, and as an integral part of a united Germany until 1945, German culture came to dominate (Wrocław was known as Breslau).
+Prosperity has returned to Wrocław, but otherwise contrasts outweigh similarities with Kraków.
+The medieval origins of Silesia were Polish, but under Bohemian, Austrian and Prussian rule, and as an integral part of a united Germany until 1945, German culture came to dominate (Wrocław was known as Breslau).
 When Silesia was added to Poland after World War II the German-speaking population was replaced by Polish settlers – many of them displaced from territory lost in the east.
 There ensued ambivalence about its status: much was made of Wrocław’s Polish origins, but a veil was drawn over its later history.

 It is only since the end of Communism that Wrocław has really come to terms with its multi-layered past and the glories of its artistic heritage, now painstakingly restored: the imposing Gothic churches, magnificent Baroque sculpture and pioneering modernist architecture.
 The impressive old town centre is one of the grandest in Central Europe – evidence of the city’s status as a great metropolis in the fifteenth and sixteenth centuries.
 It was to remain an important place of cultural interchange between the German west and the Slavic east, and between the Protestant north and the Catholic south.